Market day

 2 Similar studios with amazing view- on the 8th floor.
 2 bathrooms with bath and toilet.
 Kitchen with oven, micro wave, fridge, electric hobs and dishwasher.
 Large balcony South-East facing.
 Exceptional view.
 Ski locker.
 SLEEPING ARRANGEMENTS 1 Studio with bunkbed 1 Studio with double bed Resort WIFI network payable on condition that apartment has sufficient coverage.

-Studio of 28m², ground floor, facing south with balcony.
-Kitchen with micro wave oven, elecftric hobs, dishwasher and fridge.
+Studio of 29m², 2nd floor, facing south with balcony.
+Linoleum on the floor.
+Kitchen with micro wave oven, electric hobs and fridge.
 Bathroom with bath.
 Separated toilet.
 SLEEPING : Living room with a pull out sofa bed.
 Entrance with bunkbeds Resort WIFI network payable on condition that apartment has sufficient coverage.

-South facing studio of 26m² with balcony.
-4th floor slope side (2nd floor from building entrance).
-Kitchenette with oven, electric hobs & refrigerator.
+South facing studio of 15m² on 4th floor with balcony and automatic blind.
+Kitchenette with oven, refrigerator and electric hobs.
 Dining area.
-Bathroom with bath and toilet.
-SLEEPING ARRANGEMENTS Living room with pull out sofa bed (2 x 1 person).
-Hallway with single folding bed (separated by a curtain).
-Resort WIFI network payable on condition that apartment has sufficient coverage.
+Bathroom with shower and toilet.
+SLEEPING ARRANGEMENTS Living room with a sofa (convertible in a doubled bed) Resort WIFI network payable on condition that apartment has sufficient coverage.

 There is only a handful of hotels in St Martin with the main accommodation tending to be away from the resort's centre.